yacchin1205/py-pursuit/README.md

 ## Testing

-The source distribution includes two primary tests: sound and image.
+The source distribution includes three tests: gaussian, sound and image.
+The gaussian test demonstrates using an overcomplete dictionary to encode points drawn from a mixture of gaussians.
+The image test encodes image pixels.
 The sound test uses an experimental implementation that runs on a [CUDA][]-enabled graphics device to encode sound waveforms.

+### Gaussians

+You'll need cairo and GTK on your machine to run this test :

+    pip install pygtk pycairo

+Then just run the test :

+    python test/clusters.py

+A window will pop up that shows a small number of gaussian centroids arranged around a central representation of a codebook of 2D basis vectors.
+Press the space bar to start training, and points will be sampled from the centroids and used to train the matching pursuit codebook.
+Eventually, vectors in the codebook should point towards the centroids.

+### Image

+You'll need to install [glumpy][] to run this test :

+    pip install glumpy

-The image test encodes image pixels.
+The image test simply requires some image data to run :

+    python test/images.py /path/to/my/image*.jpg /path/to/another/image*.png

+You'll see a window appear on your desktop ; this window is divided into four quadrants.
+At the upper-left is an image to be encoded.
+On the upper-right is the reconstructed image.
+In the lower-left are the codebook filters being used to perform the encoding.
+In the lower-right are the "feature maps" that show where each codebook filter has been used to reconstruct the source image.

 [CUDA]: http://www.nvidia.com/object/cuda_home_new.html